The Department of Public Administration and International Affairs offers an array of professional

 Joint MPA/IR.
 Curriculum from the two master’s degrees forms a highly

 integrated and potent two-year course of study.

-Public Diplomacy.
+MS in Public Relations/MA in International Relations.
 Combining an MA in international relations

 with a master’s in public relations from Syracuse’s celebrated Newhouse School of Public Communications, this program trains students to communicate and advocate in public forums on behalf of governments and other organizations.

 Public Health.
 This new master’s degree is offered in conjunction with Upstate Medical University, a teaching hospital just a few blocks from Maxwell.

 PhD in Public Administration.
 A doctoral program is offered for